How We Squeeze The Life Out Of Our Message

 The question is this: Did Jesus DO ENOUGH to put us in right relationship with God through our faith in Him?
 Yes or no?
 Simple question if you keep it simple.

-Tell them that God now requires them to regularly attend services, repent of every sin, give ten percent, share their faith, go on mission trips, read the Bible through, pray daily, serve in the church, stop all known sin, support the poor and love/forgive everybody.
+If you say “no”, that Jesus did not do enough, tell them that God now requires them to be at church and bring a friend, repent of every sin, give ten percent, share their faith, go on mission trips, read the Bible cover-to-cover, pray daily, serve in the church, stop all known sin, support the poor and love/forgive everybody.
 Just be honest.
 Don’t tell them Jesus purchased salvation and offers it as a free gift if you don’t believe it.

 Again.
 Did Jesus do enough to put us in right relationship with God through our faith in Him?